-Holding the AUTO / AUTO MODE key when an enabled control is touched, will punch that control in RECORD.
-As long as the AUTO / AUTO MODE key is held down, a touched control will be in RECORD.
-Un-touching the control will return the status from RECORD to ENABLE.

-If the control is touched and the AUTO / AUTO MODE key is released before the control is physically un-touched, the control will remain in RECORD even if the control is physically un-touched.

-Even if the control remains in RECORD, the un-touch information is suppressed.

-1c

-A control being in RECORD can be punched out by holding the AUTO / AUTO MODE key, and touching and un-touching the control while the AUTO / AUTO MODE key is being pressed.
+1a - Holding the AUTO / AUTO MODE key when will punch that control in RECORD.
+As I - key is held down, a touched control will b control will return the status from RECOR • 1b If the control is touched and the AUTO / AU TO MODE key is released before the control is physically un-touched, the c even if the control is physically un-touched 1.
+Even if the control remains in RECORD, a the un-touch information is sup- pressed.
+1c - A control being in RECORD can be pund ched out by holding the AUTO / AUTO MODE key, and touching and un- touching the control while the AUTO / AUTO MODE key is being press sed.
 The control changes from RECORD to ENABLE when the control is physically un-touched.

-Global Touch Record active, Global Touch Hold inactive:

-- While pressing the AUTO / AUTO MODE key, touching of a control that is in ENABLE mode will not punch it into RECORD.

-- Touching the control (causing it to change from ENABLE to RECORD) and pressing the AUTO MODE key while still touching the control, then releasing the control while still pressing the AUTO / AUTO MODE key will cause the control to remain in RECORD and HELD status.

-Global Touch Record inactive, Global Touch Hold active:

-- Keep the AUTO / AUTO MODE key pressed.
-Touching and untouching a control in ENABLE mode will punch the control in and out of RECORD.
-Please note that the control is in HELD status, regardless whether it is in RECORD or not.

-Keep the AUTO / AUTO MODE key pressed and touch a control that is currently in ENABLE mode.
-Keep the control touched and release the AUTO / AUTO MODE key.
-The control will remain in RECORD.
+Global Touch Record active, Global l Touch Hold inactive : 2a - While pressing the AUTO / AUTO MODE key y, touching of a control that is in ENABLE mode will not punch it into REC ORD.
+2b - Touching the control (causing it to chang and pressing the AUTO MODE key while releasing the control while still pressing the cause the control to remain in RECORD and nd HELD status.
+Global Touch Record inactive, Glob 3a - Keep the AUTO / AUTO MODE key press control in ENABLE mode will punch the Please note that the control is in HELD st atus, regardless whether it is in RECORD or not.
+3b - Keep the AUTO / AUTO MODE key pressed rently in ENABLE mode.
+Keep the control 2 AUTO MODE key.
+The control will remain i 3c - A control being in RECORD mode can · · · · · AUTO / AUTO MODE key pressed, then to icning and untouching the con- 5-70 AutoTouch+ SW V3.3 Date printed: 27.08.03 trol.

-3c

-- A control being in RECORD mode can be punched out by keeping the AUTO / AUTO MODE key pressed, then touching and untouching the control.
 At the moment the control is released, it punches out of RECORD but remains in HELD status.

+AUTO / AUTO MODE key is still pressed.
+At the same time the control's